siqueirafm/channel2d/README.md

 # The Channel2D Libray

-Code for threading uniform, cubic b-spline curves into polygonsl channels.
+Code for threading uniform, cubic b-spline curves into polygonal channels.

 ## INTRODUCTION